-Difference to normal business is assets usage for backing up the Ixinium (XXA) cryptocurrency price value.
-While the normal business model is to buy, hold, exchange and/or sell, the Ixinium purchase program is only to buy and hold.
-Meaning, all precious metals what Ixinium buys, is off from the market availability forever.
+Difference to the normal business is asset usage for backing up the Ixinium XXA cryptocurrency base price value.
+While the normal business model is to buy, hold, exchange and/or sell, the Ixinium Foundation purchase program is only to buy and hold.
+Meaning, all precious metals what the Ixinium Foundation purchases, is off from the market availability forever.

-None of Ixinium precious metals purchase produces recycling like for example the car industry.
-In the long run, Ixinium can be a major holder for some rare precious metals, creating market conditions where rare precious metals might have demand pressure what might be seen on market prices.
-The more Ixinium holds precious metals, more free availability is off from the global precious metals market.
-Example with platinum, Ixinium holding amount and continuous purchase program might end the situation, where Ixinium could buy platinum +10% over platinum global market price just to fill Ixinium's demand, while it might do shortage to car industry demand, because of their catalytic converter parts budget.
+None of Ixinium Foundation's precious metals purchase produces recycling like for example in the car industry.
+In the long run, XXA can be a major player for some rare precious metals, creating market conditions where rare precious metals might have demand pressure what might be seen on market prices.
+The more Ixinium Foundation holds precious metals, more free availability is off from the global precious metals markets.
+Example with platinum, Ixinium Foundation holding amount and continuous purchase program might end the situation, where Ixinium Foundation could buy platinum +10% over platinum global market price just to fill Ixinium Foundation's demand, while it might do shortage to car industry demand, because of their catalytic converter parts budget.

-For precious metals storage, there are seven global vaults: New York, Salt Lake City, London, Zurich, Australia, Toronto, and Singapore; run by Brinks, Loomis, and MalcaAmit.
-Auditing of physical holdings is done by Inspectorate and all Ixinium precious metals are fully insured for replacement value by Lloyds of London.
+For the Ixinium Foundation's precious metals storage, there are seven global vaults: New York, Salt Lake City, London, Zurich, Australia, Toronto, and Singapore; run by Brinks, Loomis, and MalcaAmit.
+Auditing of physical holdings is done by Inspectorate and all Ixinium Foundation's precious metals are fully insured for replacement value by Lloyds of London.

 IXAT works like an asset-based investment portfolio.
 Initial XXA works like a share of the portfolio and value of the portfolio comes of the assets that the portfolio owns.
-In this way, Ixinium brings physical precious metals value to the digital form.
-Every IXAT asset transaction can be verified from the blockchain as well as physical precious metals asset value is viewable at Ixinium web site, where precious metals holdings are updated daily and precious metals current market price is updated in every 10 minutes.
+In this way, The Ixinium Foundation brings physical precious metals value to the digital form.
+Every IXAT asset transaction can be verified from the blockchain as well as physical precious metals asset value is viewable at Ixinium web site, where precious metals holdings are updated daily and precious metals current market price is updated daily when precious metals markets are open.